Champions League: How ‘Little Seoul’ fell in love with its favorite Son

 Others followed both for work and study, and once Korean businesses began to move in, New Malden’s reputation as a home away from home began to take shape, with grocery shops, bakeries and restaurants all catering for the local clientele.

-Walking along the high street, it’s difficult to disagree with Jaesung’s assessment.
+Walking along the high street, it’s difficult to disagree with Ha’s assessment.
 Korean menus are plastered across windows, each restaurant offering a different deal with locals spoiled for choice.
 Ask for a recommendation and you could spend half a day arguing about which restaurant offers the best cuisine.

 It’s not just restaurants, though.
 There’s a Korean community theater, a welcoming center for older Koreans, a Korean travel agent, a language school, and dotted between the traditional fish and chip shops and pubs, are posters advertising Chelsea’s women’s team and its star South Korean player Ji So-Yun.

-Just off the high street is one of So-Yun’s favorite restaurants, You Me, named after You Mie, the owner’s daughter.
+Just off the high street is one of Ji’s favorite restaurants, You Me, named after You Mie, the owner’s daughter.

 Walk through the doors of the restaurant and it's suddenly apparent that this is not just a place for the locals, it’s the place where South Korea's footballers, including Son, come for a taste of home.